7 Ways Bipolar Disorder Manifests in Women

 Individuals with bulimia nervosa may compulsively overeat then immediately “purge” their bodies of it by vomiting, using laxatives, or diuretics as a way to cope with shame or guilt.
 They often will eat by themselves or tend to consume food very quickly.

-Similarly, people with anorexia nervosa tend to skip meals or avoid eating out of marked fear of gaining weight.
+Similarly, people with anorexia nervosa tend to skip meals or avoid eating out of marked fear of gaining or vary between purging and restricting food.
 People with anorexia will often count their calories, eat deliberately small amounts, or even weigh their food.
 They may also exercise excessively to counteract any possible weight gain that could result from eating.

 Mania is a state characterized by experiencing a persistently elevated mood, with feelings of creativity, energy, and overall high spirits.
-At this time, people tend to exhibit more risky and reckless behaviors, like spending money impulsively, using substances, and engaging in increased sexual activity.
+At this time, people tend to exhibit more risky and reckless behaviors, like spending money impulsively, using substances, and engaging in increased sexual activity without awareness of harm or consequences.

 Manic episodes can last for a week or more.
-For others, this can come with experiencing delusions or hallucinations.
+For others, this can come with experiencing staunchly held beliefs others do not share or can verify or see, feel or hear things others cannot.

-Similarly, hypomania is a distinct episode characterized by less intense symptoms as described above and lasts anywhere between 4-7 days.s.
-Though people still experience elevated moods, it has less impact on their ability to function and think.
+Similarly, hypomania is a distinct episode characterized by less intense symptoms as described above and lasts anywhere between 4-7 days.
+Though people still experience elevated moods, the degree to which they do so is less than in mania.

 Studies show that those who are obese are more likely to have bipolar disorder than other mental health conditions.

 Inactivity and poor eating habits are believed to be the primary reason for this.
-However, some bipolar disorder medications can stimulate appetite and/or cause weight gain contributing to this issue.
+However, some bipolar disorder medications can stimulate appetite or cause weight gain contributing to this issue.

 Furthermore, this can lead to more serious and long-term health conditions like diabetes, heart disease, high blood pressure, and high cholesterol.

-Bipolar psychosis is rare but occurs when someone experiences delusions and/or hallucinations in the context of a severe depressive or manic episode.
+Bipolar psychosis is rare but occurs when someone experiences perceptual disturbances in conjunction with a severe or depression episode.
 Often, the themes of these symptoms tend to match the person’s mood at the time.

-For instance, during a manic phase, one may experience grandiose delusions in which they may falsely believe that they are famous, rich, or possess special powers, which may result in dangerous or reckless behavior.
-During a depressive episode, one may feel they have committed a crime or harmed others, thus triggering feelings of anger, fear, or sadness.
+For instance, during a manic phase, one may experience grandiose thoughts in which they may falsely believe that they are famous, rich, or possess special powers, which may result in dangerous or reckless behavior.
+During a depression episode, one may feel they have committed a crime or harmed others, thus triggering feelings of worry, fear, or sadness.

-While there is no particular cure for bipolar disorder, it’s extremely important to get the right care and support to manage to live with the condition.
+While there is no particular cure for bipolar disorder, it’s extremely important to get care and support to manage symptoms and thrive despite the condition.
 People can live long and successful lives with the right treatment.

 First, be sure to take any prescribed medication as directed by your provider, which can help to balance out your moods.
-Women are more likely to experience side effects (drowsiness, nausea, and weight gain), and it’s helpful to talk to your doctor to adjust your medication plan.
+Women are more likely to experience side effects (drowsiness, nausea, and weight gain), and it’s helpful to talk to your doctor about whether or not to adjust your medication.

 Importantly, along with any medication you might be taking, therapy has been found to be immensely helpful.
 Therapy helps people manage their symptoms by allowing them to recognize triggers and learn coping mechanisms.

 Cerebral works to make mental health support and treatment available, affordable, and accessible for all.
 If you or anyone you know is suffering from bipolar disorder and its manifestations, know that we’re here for you, and we’re ready to help.
-Start by filling out our free emotional assessment so we can learn more about you and so our licensed prescribers can help develop a personalized treatment plan.
+Get started.

 Prevention Hotline